 Margin Call (J.C.
 Chandor, 2011).
 I was engrossed from beginning to end, found the acting top-notch (even though I have a serious personal problem with Zachary Quinto’s eyebrows, I do realize he’s good at his job), thought the dialogue was explanatory enough that I wasn’t all that lost.
-But I gave Inside Job 9/10, and I never once thought while watching Margin Call that I was seeing anything remotely as good as that documentary.
+But I loved Inside Job, and I never once thought while watching Margin Call that I was seeing anything remotely as good as that documentary.
 I don’t pretend to know why.
-7/10.